 One of the most frustrating experiences on the course is getting trapped in a bunker and no matter how hard you swing, the ball just won’t leave.
-If you come across a ball buried in the trap or in front of an insurmountable wall of sand, consider this: you can take a drop outside of the bunker, on a straight line away from the hole from where your ball lies.
+If you come across a ball buried in the trap or in front of an insurmountable wall of sand, consider this: you can take a straight line back from where your ball lies and drop in a one club-length relief area on that line.
 Sure, it comes with a two-stroke penalty, but it may actually save you strokes (along with saving your from extra effort and embarrassment).

 At the end of the round, there’s only one person you should be comparing your score to: yourself.
 The fact is that most golfers will shoot over par on just about every round, so is par really a fair barometer of how you played?
 Alternatively, if you keep a Handicap Index, you’ll have a personalized target score for every round depending on the difficulty of the course and can track your improvement from round to round.
 Furthermore, if your competing against your friends by playing straight up or arbitrarily handing out strokes, your probably hurting your chances.
 Using your Handicap Index is the most accurate method to determine how many strokes each player should get and ensuring that golfers of all skill levels can compete fairly.

 One additional lifesaver you’ll discover: net double bogey.
 When posting a score for handicap purposes, the max score you can take on any hole is net double bogey (double bogey plus any handicap strokes you receive), saving yourself from those tragic blow-up holes.
 Learn more about net double bogey and other handicap hints here.